nus-cs2103-AY2425S1/ip/README.md

 Download the latest .jar file from here.

-Copy the file to the folder you want to use as the home folder for your AddressBook.
+Copy the file to the folder you want to use as the home folder for Bonnie.

-Open a command terminal, cd into the folder you put the jar file in, and use the java -jar addressbook.jar command to run the application.
+Open a command terminal, cd into the folder you put the jar file in, and use the java -jar bonnie.jar command to run the application.

+Once the command is entered, Bonnie will prompt you for your name, please input your name!

+After your name is entered, you can use Bonnie to track your tasks!

 # Features